Something Something 2

-Something Something 2 is a 2014 Indian Oriya language Comedy drama film directed by Sudhakar Vasanth and starring Anubhav Mohanty and Barsha Priyadarshini in the lead roles.
+Something Something 2 is a 2014 Indian Odia language Comedy drama film directed by Sudhakar Vasanth and starring Anubhav Mohanty and Barsha Priyadarshini in the lead roles.
 It was produced under the banner of Vishnupriya Art and Graphics by Anuprash Mohanty and released on 14 June 2014.
 The film is sequel to 2012's Something Something and the first sequel to be produced by the Odia film industry.
 This movie is a remake of 2007 Kannada movie Milana.
 It was an average grosser Odia movie.